 In the Science Department we encourage pupils to participate in a broad range of extra-curricular activities to develop their inquiring and analytical minds.
-The clubs and activities which we offer are shown in the table below.
+The clubs and activities which we offer are shown in the list.
 In addition to these activities, we regularly deliver STEM outreach days and host guest speakers.
 For example, we have delivered two Year 10 ‘Girls into STEM’days, each involving around one hundred Year 10 girls, and recently we have been awed by lectures from Helen Sharman and Tim Harrison.

 Extra-curricular activities for Key Stages 3 and 4 (Years 7 – 11)

 - STEM club